Best Hotels in Dubai: Downtown, JBR & Palm Jumeirah (2026)

 The Restaurant Scene

-Dubai has developed one of the finest restaurant scenes in the world in the last decade — the extraordinary international concentration (the most Michelin stars of any city in the Middle East: 11 in the 2024 Michelin Guide Dubai), the extraordinary variety (the extraordinary Indian restaurant culture — the best Indian food outside of India is found in Dubai, representing the extraordinary 2+ million Indian expatriate community), and the extraordinary fusion culture:
+Dubai has developed one of the world’s great restaurant scenes in the last decade.
+It holds the most Michelin stars of any city in the Middle East — 11 in the 2024 Michelin Guide Dubai — and remarkable variety: the best Indian food outside of India is found here, cooking for a 2+ million Indian expatriate community, alongside a fusion culture all its own.

-• Nobu Dubai (the extraordinary Atlantis The Palm outpost — the finest contemporary Japanese-Peruvian cuisine in the Middle East)
+- Nobu Dubai (the Atlantis The Palm outpost — the Middle East’s benchmark contemporary Japanese-Peruvian cuisine)

-• Ossiano (the extraordinary Atlantis The Palm underwater restaurant — dining surrounded by the extraordinary 65,000-litre Ambassador Lagoon aquarium)
+- Ossiano (the Atlantis The Palm underwater restaurant — dining surrounded by the 65,000-litre Ambassador Lagoon aquarium)

-• Nathan Outlaw at Al Mahara (the extraordinary Burj Al Arab seafood restaurant — the most extraordinary restaurant setting in Dubai, surrounded by the extraordinary floor-to-ceiling aquarium)
+- Nathan Outlaw at Al Mahara (the Burj Al Arab seafood restaurant — no dining room in Dubai has a setting like its floor-to-ceiling aquarium)

 FAQ

 When is the best time to visit Dubai?
-November–April: the extraordinary Dubai winter (22–28°C, essentially zero rain, the finest outdoor tourism conditions of any major city in the world — the extraordinary outdoor dining, the extraordinary pool season, the extraordinary desert safari conditions).
-May–October: the extraordinary heat (38–48°C), the extraordinary humidity (July–September 80%+), and the extraordinary indoor culture (the most extraordinary shopping malls in the world, the extraordinary indoor skiing at Ski Dubai) — only for visitors with specific purpose (business, specific events, or those who embrace the extraordinary air conditioning culture).
+November–April: the Dubai winter — 22–28°C, essentially zero rain, and the best outdoor tourism conditions of any major city in the world, with outdoor dining, prime pool season, and ideal desert safari conditions.
+May–October brings brutal heat (38–48°C), humidity of 80%+ from July to September, and life lived indoors — the world’s most elaborate shopping malls, indoor skiing at Ski Dubai — so it suits only visitors with a specific purpose: business, particular events, or those who embrace the air conditioning culture.

 Is Dubai good for a short layover?
-Excellent — the extraordinary Dubai layover options (the extraordinary Dubai Mall and Burj Khalifa (2h minimum), the extraordinary Dubai Creek (the extraordinary historic waterway — the extraordinary abra (wooden boat taxi), the extraordinary spice souk, the extraordinary gold souk — the most extraordinary concentration of gold retail in the world)), the extraordinary transit visa ease (most nationalities can get a 96-hour visa on arrival), and the extraordinary accessibility (30 minutes from the airport to Downtown) make a 24–48 hour Dubai layover one of the finest city break opportunities in the world.
+Excellent.
+The layover options are strong — the Dubai Mall and Burj Khalifa (2h minimum), and the Dubai Creek, the historic waterway with its abra (wooden boat taxi) crossings, the spice souk, and the gold souk, the world’s densest concentration of gold retail.
+Transit is easy (most nationalities can get a 96-hour visa on arrival) and access is quick (30 minutes from the airport to Downtown), making a 24–48 hour Dubai layover one of the best city break opportunities anywhere.

 Is alcohol available in Dubai?
-Yes, in licensed venues (hotels, licensed restaurants, bars, and nightclubs) — the extraordinary Dubai nightlife exists in the licensed hotel venues and the licensed free zone restaurants.
+Yes, in licensed venues (hotels, licensed restaurants, bars, and nightclubs) — Dubai nightlife lives in the licensed hotel venues and the licensed free zone restaurants.
 It is not available in non-licensed restaurants, shopping malls, or public spaces.
 Ramadan brings additional restrictions (no alcohol in public, even at licensed venues, during daylight hours).